OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 We'll make use of runbooks to support the creation and deletion of ephemeral Octopus resources.
 This allows us to separate the management of the underlying infrastructure from the deployment of our applications.

 We'll create six runbooks.
-Three runbooks will create, delete and suspend resources for a single feature branch, and those will be paired with three more runbooks to execute them based on the presence or absence of branches in GIT:
+Three runbooks will create, delete and suspend resources for a single feature branch, and those will be paired with three more runbooks to execute them based on the presence or absence of branches in Git:

 * Create Branch Infrastructure, which will create the resources required to deploy a single branch.
-* Resume Branches, which will (re)create branch infrastructure based on those present in the GIT repository.
+* Resume Branches, which will (re)create branch infrastructure based on those present in the Git repository.
 * Destroy Branch Infrastructure, which will destroy the feature branch resources.
-* Destroy Branches, which will remove any feature branch resources for branch resources deleted in GIT.
+* Destroy Branches, which will remove any feature branch resources for branch resources deleted in Git.
 * Suspend Branch Infrastructure, which will turn off or destroy costly feature branch resources when they aren't used.
 * Suspend Branches, which will suspend all branches.